Chelxen/chelxen.github.io/_pages/about.md

 # 🔥 News

 - *2025.09*:  My first journal paper was accepted by IEEE TRPMS.
+- *2025.03*:  My paper was accepted by the 18th International Meeting on Fully 3D Image Reconstruction in Radiology and Nuclear Medicine.
 <!-- - *2025.06*:  My first journal paper was submitted to Arxiv.  -->

 # 📝 Publications